linode/docs/docs/platform/backup-service.md

 ##Disabling Backups

 You can cancel the Backup Service at any time.
-Please open a [support ticket](https://manager.linode.com/support) to do so.
-A Linode support representative will turn off the service, remove your backups from our servers, and issue a prorated service credit for the time left in the current billing period.
+From your Linode's dashboard, choose the **Backups** tab and click the **Cancel Backups** link under at the bottom of the page.
+This will turn off the service, remove your backups from our servers, and issue a prorated service credit for the time left in the current billing period.
 This credit may be used to purchase additional Linode services in the future.

 ##Limitations